Even though it was 1980s, Grandma Augustina (Sunseri) Frazzini on W. 18th lived as though the great Depression was still going on.

-Her electric bill was about $5 a month because her house remained unlit after dark, and she bought a month’s worth of groceries at Erie County Farms for $20 including chicken feet and necks.
+Her electric bill was about $5 a month because her house remained unlit after dark, and she bought a month’s worth of groceries at Erie County Farms for $20, including unusual fresh vegetables, and chicken feet and necks.

 Here she is near the side porch of her home, happy about the thrift store find she is holding in her hands.
 Her favorite was the St. Martin’s thrift store on W. 18th.